 Outskirts Press announces Remembering Moz, the latest highly-anticipated FAMILY & RELATIONSHIPS / Parenting / Fatherhood book from Pittsburg, CA author Codis Hampton II.

 October 24, 2015.
 Denver, CO and Pittsburg, CA – Outskirts Press, Inc. has published Remembering Moz: Gracie & John Hampton’s First-Born by Codis Hampton II, which is the author’s most recent book to date.
-The 6 x 9 paperback white in the FAMILY & RELATIONSHIPS / Parenting / Fatherhood category is available worldwide on book retailer websites such as Amazon and Barnes & Noble for a suggested retail price of $15.95.
-Remembering Moz is also available in its 6 x 9 hardback w/ jacket edition for $25.95.
-The webpage at http://www.outskirtspress.com/rememberingmoz was launched simultaneously with the book’s publication.
+The 6 x 9 paperback white in the FAMILY & RELATIONSHIPS / Parenting / Fatherhood category is available worldwide on book retailer websites such as Amazon and Barnes & Noble for a suggested retail price.
+Remembering Moz is also available in its 6 x 9 paperback and hardcover at The publishers webpage, located at http://www.outskirtspress.com/rememberingmoz launched simultaneously with the book’s publication.